 5. Keep Healthy Snacks on Hand

 Get rid of the nonperishable goods in your desk drawer to make room for energy-boosting, nutritious snacks.
-This is especially important if aside from eating healthy, you’re also hitting the gym.
+These are naturally designed to keep you fuller longer and more alert throughout the day.
+Having good snack options on hand is especially important if you are also hitting the gym.
 Healthy snacks will help you get the nutrients your body needs to restore energy and repair muscles.

-Look for snacks that contain both protein and carbohydrates—Protein will help your muscles grow, and carbs will give you a boost of energy you need.
-Some great examples of healthy snacks include protein shakes, fresh fruit, mixed nuts, and cheese sticks.
+Look for snacks that contain both protein and carbohydrates—protein will help your muscles grow, and carbs will give you a boost of energy you need.
+Some great examples of healthy snacks include fresh fruit, mixed nuts, protein shakes, hummus, sliced vegetables, guacamole, and cheese sticks.

 6. Choose Protein That Has Not Been Processed